iseanc/readme-generator/data/README.md

 ## Installation

-Who knows.
+Run `npm install`

 ## Usage

-At the terminal, type 'node index.js' and hit Enter, then follow the prompts to provide info.
-When completed, the README file will be written to the ./data subfolder.
+Run `node index.js` and follow prompts

 ## License

-See https://opensource.org/licenses/Unlicense for license details.
+See https://opensource.org/licenses/BSL-1.0 for license details.

 ## Contributing

-Create an issue under the repo.
+Open a new issue on our GitHub repo.

 ## Tests

-No tests specified.
+No tests provided.

 ## Questions

 Visit me [on Github](https://github.com/iseanc).
-You may also email me with questions and comments at [iseanc@hotmail.com](mailto:iseanc@hotmail.com)
+You may also email me with questions and comments at [emailme@mydomain.dom](mailto:emailme@mydomain.dom)